Follow us

 Hady Sy was born in Beirut, Lebanon, in 1964[1].
 Sy's father was the first Senegalese Ambassador to the Middle East, and his mother came from a well-known Lebanese family of civil servants[2].
 The artist earned his bachelor's degree in Communication Arts at the Beirut University College in 1984[3] but then left the country, as the Lebanese civil war entered yet another phase, the war of the camps[4].
 He resumed his education in Paris, where he earned a Master's degree at École Française des Attachés de Presse (EFAP) Image et Media, and another in political science at the Sorbonne University[5].
 After settling in Paris in 1989, he founded the International Festival of Fashion Photography and worked as its creative director for several years[6].
 In 1996, Sy moved to New York and by his second year there became the president of H Design Studio[7].
 Hady Sy was also the first plastic artist to participate in Visa Pour L’image, the international festival of photojournalism.

-Hady Sy was one of the millions of people in New York City on September 11, two thousand and one[9].
-He saw the events unfold from his loft on 146 chambers street in Tribeca.
+Hady Sy was one of the millions of people in New York City on September 11, 2001[9].
+He saw the events unfold from his loft on 146 Chambers Street in Tribeca.
 It had become clear to Sy that violence knew no borders.
-This was where he developed the attitude of charitable dissidence that one can see in projects like In God We Trust, 2004, his fist show, and Not For Sale, 2009,an exhibition commissioned by the French ministry of culture.
+This was where he developed the attitude of charitable dissidence that one can see in projects like In God We Trust, 2004, his first show, and Not For Sale, 2009,an exhibition commissioned by the French Ministry of Culture.
 The attitude of these shows was epitomized in the phrase now associated with Sy, 'my art is my weapon'.
 This is where we see the gritty analog aesthetics of X-rayed firearms (all of which had been fired at one point), X-ray self-portraits, and an X-ray of a child soldier and his disproportionately large weapon.
-French singer, songwriter Camille collaborated with Sy for In God We Trust, recording a unique acapella, God is Sound.
+French singer and songwriter Camille collaborated with Sy for In God We Trust, recording a unique acapella, God is Sound.
 Many of the guns were the specific models used in the shootings of John Lennon, Martin Luther King Jr., and other such well-known occurrences of violence.
-The shows also included X-rays of injuries individuals from different military operations from different periods, across borders, across causes, articulating violence and bloodshed as not arriving out of or as part of a particular social civilizational source, but as its own originator; particular social civilizational events arrive out of it.
+The shows also included injury X-rays of individuals from different military operations and different periods, across borders as well as causes.
+They articulated violence and bloodshed as not arriving out of or as part of a particular social civilizational source, but as its own originator; particular social civilizational events arrive out of it.

-Sy’s colossal One Blood, 2013, is a project that took four years, and one hundred and two flights.
-One hundred and fifty three drops of blood were collected from three hundred and sixty six donors.
+Sy’s colossal One Blood, 2013, is a project that took four years, and 102 flights.
+153 drops of blood were collected from three hundred and sixty six donors.
 Here Sy highlight the human universality of blood as expressed in its donation.
 However, also explored is the excluded of certain groups from donating blood.
 The show included photographic portraits of donors that had contributed to the three hundred and ninety three bags of blood gathered in this process.
 While preparing One Blood Sy stumbled upon The Canvas.

 Any robust humanism needs to remember that it exists in the world.
 The Canvas, 2011, is a series of photographs taken around the world in crisp sobriety.
 Sy's only companion and only recurring inhabitant of the images was a canvas.
 Human consciousness is in many ways like a canvas; it is the world occurring on a plane.
 There is no such thing as color in the physical world, only in the mind.
 The mind or the canvas is a thing that the world plugs into.
 When one mistakes what is in the mind that is articulated for optimal coordination of the universe, for the universe itself, one loses touch with what the mind is.
 It is crucial for Sy to, in a Heideggerian sense, realign what he is doing with its own nature.
 The way to have a grounded humanity is to confront the distance between the interior and the exterior and to introduce the notion of the outside into the logic of the inside.
 In Bhutan Paro we see the canvas hanging off of some tree branches and blowing in the wind[12].
 In Greenland, the canvas is on the aforementioned hanger on a snowy day, next to an icy body of water, under a clear blue sky[13].
 In China, the canvas is centered along the floor of the great-wall, on its hangar[14].